SinaDashti/jenkin/README.md

 # jenkin

-I have just created this file to connec git inside jenkin.
+I have just created this file to connect git inside jenkin.
 This repository later will be used for learning Jenkins better.